bbc/bbc-vamp-plugins/README.md

 ## Introduction

-This is a collection of audio feature extraction algorithms written in the [Vamp plugin format](http://vamp-plugins.org).
-They were written by BBC Research and Development as part of the collaborative Making Musical Moods Metadata project.
+This is a collection of audio feature extraction algorithms written in the [Vamp plugin format](http://vamp-plugins.org) by BBC Research and Development.

 Below is a list of plugins and their outputs.
 Detailed information about each of the features and the algorithms used is available in the full documentation